ibm-cloud-docs/EventStreams/monitoring.md

 Instance utilization.
 The level of utilization of an {{site.data.keyword.messagehub}} instance.
 This is a numeric value between zero and two (inclusive):
 * `0` indicates that the workload being processed by this instance is within the capacity of the instance.
 More precisely, the utilization level is under 80%.
 * `1` indicates that the workload being processed by this instance is approaching the capacity limit for the instance.
 Review whether it is appropriate to scale the service instance.
-More precisely, the utilization level is above 80% and under 95%.
+More precisely, the utilization level is over 80% and under 95%.
 * `2` indicates the workload being processed by this instance is at the capacity limit for the instance.
 As a result of this, messaging latency might increase.
 Review whether it is appropriate to scale the service instance.
 More precisely, the utilization level is over 95%.